kasperbrink/markdown-cv/index.md

 * Machine learning in production in OT, GxP
 * Technical team lead, defining product vision and roadmap
 * Leding other team Product Owners, ML Engineers and Data Scientists, UX researchers,
-* Alining with external stakeholders at senior management level
+* Alining with internal and external stakeholders at technical to senior management level
 * LLM applications in pharma

 `2018 - 2023` __Special-/Chefkonsulent, SKAT/Udviklings- og Forenklingsstyrelsen__